-The main source of creatinine is creatine, which is an important molecule that helps produce energy for muscles .
+The primary source of creatinine is creatine, an important molecule that helps produce energy for muscles.

 About 2% of the creatine in your body is converted to creatinine daily and transported to the kidneys through the bloodstream.
 And your kidneys filter most of the creatinine and remove it from your body through your urine.

-Remember, a low urine creatinine level can be an indication of high blood creatinine levels, but it is not of great concern in most cases.
+Remember, a low urine creatinine level can indicate high blood creatinine levels, but it is not of great concern in most cases.